sheltermanager/asm3/doc/manual/waitinglist.rst

 Additionally, you can use the highlight buttons to mark interesting entries in upto 5 different colours for other staff members.
 Each item is given a rank according to how urgent it is and how long it has been on the list.
 This can be used to tell people where they are on the waiting list.
 The report *Average Time On Waiting List* can tell you how long people are waiting on average to get their animals into your shelter.

-You can effectively run separate waiting lists per species (turn the option on under *Settings->Options* on the Waiting List tab) as for most shelters, whether you can take a dog isn't affected by how many cats you have waiting for example.
+You can effectively run separate waiting lists per species (turn the option on under :menuselection:`Settings --> Options` on the Waiting List tab) as for most shelters, whether you can take a dog isn't affected by how many cats you have waiting for example.
 With this option on, the rankings are calculated separately for each species.